 Form a Team.
 Create a Plan.
 Make a Real-World Impact.

-Announcing the Winners of the 2016 HUD Innovation in Affordable Housing Competition
+Announcing the Winners of the 2022 Innovation in Affordable Housing Competition

-Congratulations to the winners, and to all the members of the final four teams on their outstanding solutions!
+Congratulations to the winning teams and to all the finalists for their hard work and innovative solutions!

 Transforming our Communities

 The need for quality, affordable housing has never been greater.
 At its best, housing can help strengthen the social and physical fabric of communities and neighborhoods.
 It is the hope of HUD and PD&R that by initiating and funding this competition, a new generation will advance the design and production of livable and sustainable housing for low- and moderate-income people through research and innovation.